SebestianSije/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

       - Blocking user errors are raised as exceptions.

 .. seealso::
-   - Reference documentation for the :meth:`@api.onchange() <odoo.api.onchange>` decorator
+   - Reference documentation on the :meth:`@api.onchange() <odoo.api.onchange>` decorator
    - :doc:`How-to guide on translations </developer/howtos/translations>`
-   - Reference documentation for the :class:`UserError <odoo.exceptions.UserError>` exception
+   - Reference documentation on the :class:`UserError <odoo.exceptions.UserError>` exception
-   - :ref:`Reference documentation for the environment object <reference/orm/environment>`
+   - :ref:`Reference documentation on the environment object <reference/orm/environment>`
-   - Reference documentation for the :meth:`search <odoo.models.Model.search>` method
+   - Reference documentation on the :meth:`search <odoo.models.Model.search>` method

 In our real estate app, data entry could be more intuitive and efficient.
 Let's use onchange methods to automate updates and guide users as they edit data.